Deal or no deal for Lacazette? The pros and cons of Arsenal keeping the French forward | Goal.com

 "Over the course of the season we have been missing goals, we've been missing that creativity in the final third and we need those players to step in and make that difference for the team."

-It’s not just in front of goal where Lacazette is impressing, it’s his all-round game.
+It’s not just in front of goal where Lacazette is impressing either; his all-round game has improved.

 He was excellent in the 3-3 draw with West Ham just before the international break, leading the line superbly and spearheading Arsenal’s comeback from 3-0 down at the London Stadium.

-With Aubameyang struggling at present, there is plenty of debate as to who should start as the central striker when Arsenal return to action against Liverpool on Saturday night.

-Lacazette has scored more goals than the Gabon international in the Premier League this season and certainly brings more to the side than Aubameyang, with his link up play and his strength when shielding the ball with his back to goal.
+Lacazette has scored more goals than Aubameyang in the Premier League this season and certainly brings more to the side than the Gabon international, because of his link-up play and superior strength while shielding the ball with his back to goal.

 The Pros: He’s an influential figure behind the scenes